U.S. flag

 • Avoid sharing API keys in public repositories, email or other communication channels.

-• API keys shared across multiple developers must use Developer Teams and Developer Teams Apps to ensure keys are shared securely.
+• API access shared across multiple developers must use Developer Teams and Developer Teams Apps to ensure keys are shared securely.

 • Limit permissions associated to your API keys to persons or systems with a business need.